by Merritt Clifton

 Tuttle suggested that the handbill might have been connected with the October 1994 seizure of 169 allegedly neglected dogs and 25 cats from breeders Richard and Nancy Yuhasz of Deerfield Township.
 “This is absolutely the worst case of cruelty I ve ever seen,” Killian told media soon after the raid.

-But another possibility was that Killian might have been misidentified as an Animal People source for information about Wills and Wills’ Detroit associates, targeted for discrediting, and made an example of.
-If the flyer was faxed in response to the Yuhasz case, there was no reason it should have come to Animal People.
+But another possibility was that Killian might have been misidentified as a source for information about Wills and Wills’ Detroit associates, targeted for discrediting, and made an example of.
+If the flyer was faxed in response to the Yuhasz case, there was no reason it should have been recieved.
 Nor was there a clear reason why it went to some of the other recipients.

 “If Mike goes down as result of this and it hurts MACS,” said Tuttle, “the only ones who are going to suffer are the animals.”
 MACS, which has no paid administration, serves the Detroit inner city.
 An architect is currently donating services toward renovation of the shelter, including expansion of the cat care facilities.
 Tuttle said her husband, an attorney and general contractor, would donate much of the labor.